 - After the session: I will provide follow up notes based on our session, so that you have something concrete to focus on.
 I will also provide some detailed personalised resources for you that will help you on your journey.
 Perhaps you need more help getting to grips with technique or your camera, perhaps it’s that you know your camera so well you are struggling to see, I will make sure you have a clear idea and a clear program of the next steps to take.

 Availability: At the moment I have availability for 4 private sessions per month.
-To get a spot book your space here and then Diana will get in touch to book a convenient time.
+To get a spot book your space here and I will get in touch to book a convenient time.

 Questions or queries?
-Drop us an email and we’ll come back to you asap, email@example.com.
+Drop me an email and I’ll come back to you asap, firstname.lastname@example.org.

 Here’s some feedback from my past private, workshop and skype clients: